-076 Defence: Moderate
+O76 Defence: Moderate

 This subdivision includes the Defence industry in New Zealand.
 The New Zealand Defence Force (NZDF) consists of three services, the Royal New Zealand Navy, the Army and the Air Force.
 COVID-19 has not affected the NZDF so far.
-However, if the outbreak were to worsen in New Zealand, the NZDF would likely be relied on to help maintain quarantine controls, deliver medical supplies, or support police and firefighting operations.
+However, if new outbreaks were to occur in New Zealand, the NZDF would likely be relied on to help maintain quarantine controls, deliver medical supplies, or support police and firefighting operations.
 Medics and health staff in the NZDF could also be called on to support civilian efforts to control COVID-19.